 "Reset Reference Bank Rate" means the rate determined on the basis of the 5-Year Mid-Swap Rate Quotations provided by the Reset Reference Banks to the Issuer at approximately 11:00 a.m.
 (New York City time) on the Reset Rate of Interest Determination Date and delivered to the Calculation Agent at approximately 12:00 p.m.
 (New York City time) on the Reset Rate of Interest Determination Date.
 If at least three (3) quotations are provided, the Reset Reference Bank Rate will be the arithmetic mean of the quotations provided, eliminating the highest quotation (or, in the event of equality, one of the highest) and the lowest quotation (or, in the event of equality, one of the lowest).
 If only two (2) quotations are provided, the Reset Reference Bank Rate will be the arithmetic mean of the quotations provided.
-If only one (1) quotation is provided, the Reset Reference Bank Rate will be equal to the last 5-Year Mid-Swap Rate available on the Screen Page as determined by the Calculation Agent;
+If only one (1) quotation is provided, the Reset Reference Bank Rate will be the quotation provided.
+If no quotations are provided, the Reset Reference Bank Rate will be equal to the last 5-Year Mid-Swap Rate available on the Screen Page as determined by the Calculation Agent;